 5. Take your spouse’s default (only an option in some states)

-In California, if one spouse files a divorce petition and the other does not file a response, it is considered divorce by default (CA_.
-If your spouse does not respond to the divorce action in the time specified by law, it means he or she is giving up the right to have a say in the divorce and you can move forward without their involvement.
+In California, if one spouse files a divorce petition and the other does not file a response, it is considered divorce by default.
+If your spouse does not respond to the divorce action in the time specified by law, they give up the right to have a say in the divorce.
+You can then move forward without their involvement.

-During this time of emotional and legal uncertainty, live in truth the best that you can.
-Speak your mind about what matters to you and act with integrity toward your spouse no matter how painful the whole situation may feel.
+During this time of emotional and legal uncertainty, live in truth the best you can.
+Speak your mind about what matters to you, and act with integrity toward your spouse, no matter how painful the situation may feel.
 Focusing on being your best self can help ease that lost feeling that often comes with unwinding one of the most significant relationships of your life.